 Rebif prefilled syringe

 Rebif also comes ready-to-use in premeasured, prefilled syringes that already contain medicine and do not require needle assembly.
-What this means is that you can have a 1-step prep, and you don't have to worry about mixing any solutions before injection.
+What this means is that you don't have to worry about mixing any solutions before injection.
 Rebif should be refrigerated.
 If refrigeration is unavailable, Rebif can be stored at or below room temperature (25°C/77°F) and away from heat and light for up to 30 days.

-If you're just starting on Rebif therapy, there is an available Rebif Titration Pack, which includes premeasured, prefilled dosing.
+If you're just starting on Rebif therapy, there is a Rebif Titration Pack available.
 Talk to your doctor about what's right for you.

 Everyone has a different experience as they start Rebif.
 For example, you may experience flu-like symptoms or injection-site reactions.
 If you are experiencing either flu-like symptoms or injection-site reactions, don’t be discouraged—MS LifeLines can give you tips and information that may help you manage these side effects.
 The nurses at MS LifeLines are required to be MS-certified and are available by calling toll-free 1-877-447-3243 Monday through Friday, 8 AM to 10 PM ET and Saturday and Sunday from 9 AM to 5 PM ET.